skelk2001/rmafkernel/README.md

 closely-related rSPR distance, as opposed to rMAF, please take that into account.

-2. Rather than truncating maximal common chains to length 3, the code simply iteratively truncates maximal common chains of length 4 to length 3.
+2. Rather than truncating maximal common chains to length 3, the code simply iteratively truncates common chains of length 4 to length 3.

 3. If you have solved the reduced pair of trees, and wish to transform this agreement forest into an agreement forest for the original pair of trees, please be aware of